joinpursuit/Pursuit-Core-Web-Conditionals-Lab/README.md

 # Conditional Exercises

-For this exercises we are going to create a file called `conditionals.js`.
+For this exercises we are going to create a file called `co`.
 Copy the description of the exercise as a comment into the file and underneath write your JavaScript code.

 > *Note*: Remember to fork this repo, clone your copy, modify `conditionals.js` with your answers.
 Lastly `git add` your changes, `git commit` and `git push`